otzslayer/KHURStudy/chapter8_optimization_for_training_deep_models.md

 ### 8.7.5 Designing Models to Aid Optimization

-### 8.7.6 Continuation Meethods and Curriculum Learning
+### 8.7.6 Continuation Methods and Curriculum Learning